Biomedical Engineering and Design

 - It standardizes reporting of illness, death, and medical procedures; and the classification of diseases and other health problems recorded on many types of health and vital records, such as death certificates

 - This allows the compilation of national mortality and morbidity statistics by WHO Member States, which is also essential for compiling of statistical info about diseases in a format that allows international comparison of those data.
-(The ICD was originally created by the World Health Organization (WHO), and is now maintained by the Centers for Medicare & Medicaid Services (CMS).

 ICF -- International Classification of Functioning, Disability, and Health